jbremer/cuckoo-salt/README.md

 * Add `cuckoo` to pillar top file.
 * Fill out the `cuckoo.sls` pillar as desired.
 * Run `salt 'minion_id' saltutil.refresh_pillar` to reload modified pillar on minions.
+* Run either `salt 'minion_id' state.highstate` or `salt 'minion_id' state.apply cuckoo`.

 ## TODO

-- Testing has been done on Ubuntu 16.04 LTS, but needs a lot more
+- Testing has been done on Ubuntu 16.04 LTS, but needs a lot more.
-- Pillarize all the configs/Make configuration as dynamic as possible
 - Turn into a proper salt formula
-- Think about creating a salt module for vmcloak since it's all python anyways
 - Add a mongo deploy state?
 - Add an ELK cluster deploy state?